qubit93/GACDCourseProject/CodeBook.md

    *SITTING
    *STANDING
    *LAYING
-Others   - All the other variable names are taken from the "features.txt" file *Full Description in "features_info.txt" in the source dataset zip file **Note**: Not all the variable names in features.txt were present in the end.
+*Others   - All the other variable names are taken from the "features.txt" file *Full Description in "features_info.txt" in the source dataset zip file **Note**: Not all the variable names in features.txt were present in the end.
 Only variables containing mean and standard deviation measures were preserved.
 **Note**: The variables containg meanFreq measures and angle variables were not taken.
 Detailed reasons given [here](https://class.coursera.org/getdata-008/forum/thread?thread_id=239#post-1015).

   There are 66 such variables:

-  1.tBodyAcc-mean()-X
+  1. tBodyAcc-mean()-X
-  2.tBodyAcc-mean()-Y
+  2. tBodyAcc-mean()-Y
   3.tBodyAcc-mean()-Z
   4.tBodyAcc-std()-X
   5.tBodyAcc-std()-Y